 2. Use an Anticipation Guide

 As any great teacher knows, students come to many of your lessons with a bunch of prior information.
 However, this information isn’t always correct.
-Anticipation Guides help you check what your students know, and don’t know, before you start a lesson.
+Anticipation Guides are another visible learning tool that help you check what your students know, and don’t know, before you start a lesson.

 To start, create 5 broad statements about what they’re learning.
 Make sure some are true while others are false.
 Before the lesson or reading, students identify which statements are true and which are false.
 Then they explain why they chose true or false.